Bartlett, Tennessee Therapists

 At the county level, residents of Shelby County participating in a study spanning from 2012 to 2014 ranked mental health number four on a list of the 18 health issues in the state that required the most attention.
 The percentage of Shelby County residents who had been diagnosed with a mental health condition by a physician was 7.3%.

 The ratio of Shelby County residents to mental health providers is 2,299 to 1.
 This is better than the statewide ratio of 3,470 to 1.
 At the city level, Bartlett’s ratio is not ideal, but it is better than either the state or county level at 819 to 1.

-Research shows that, out of the individuals in Shelby County who need mental health services, 13 percent do not receive them, and they cite a number of different reasons besides access to services.
-Approximately one-third of the respondents, 29.9 percent, cited an inability to pay for services.
-Related to the cost of services was 3.7 percent of respondents reporting that health insurance does not cover any mental health treatment or counseling and 5.6 percent of respondents reporting that insurance coverage would not pay enough of the cost.
+Research shows that, out of the individuals in Shelby County who need mental health services, 13% do not receive them, and they cite several different reasons besides access to services.
+Approximately one-third of the respondents, 29.9%, cited an inability to pay for services.
+Related to the cost of services 3.7% of respondents reported that health insurance does not cover any mental health treatment or counseling and 5.6% of respondents reported that insurance coverage would not pay enough of the cost.

 Other reasons given for Shelby County residents not receiving mental health care include the following: